| | |

 “May I have 10 copies.
 I am a family member of an active duty soldier.
 I am also a clinical psychologist working with soldiers who have combat stress and PTSD.
 I think the cd would be a good resource for my patients."

-Thank you, D. L, PsyD RN FNP (Clinical Psychologist)
+D. L, PsyD RN FNP (Clinical Psychologist)

-Navy Vet, Vietnam
+Navy Vet, Vietnam:

 "Amazingly, it (the Exercise) keeps showing and reaping benefits.
 I've never been more patient and alive.
 The secret is in the watchful observance without struggle."